 AHMAD COMPAORÉ: drums, percussion

 Of Egyptian and Burkinabé origins, Ahmad Compaoré is an unmissable musician.
 With feet, fists and hands, he hits, strikes, whips and strokes the brass of his cymbals and the skin of his drums where power and freedom make up the essentials of his playing.
 He confirms his singular talent alongside Fred Frith, Marc Ribot, Jamaaladeen Tacuma, Barre Phillips, Camel Zekri or Egyptian choreographer Karima Mansour.
-Twice recipient of the Culturesfrance "Hors Les Murs" award, he stayed in India in 2005 then in Japan in 2008 as part of residencies of creation.
+Twice recipient of the Culturesfrance "Hors Les Murs" award, he lived in India and Japan as part of residencies of creation.
 Free from boundaries, he equally enjoys the most extreme experiences in alternative and improvised music, jazz and fusion.
-While giving concerts and master classes, Ahmad Compaoré continues his journey on the road of rhythms, those of a musician without borders.
+Involved in many projects, he is currently a drummer within Lucky Peterson's quartet.

 VINCENT LAJU: cello, electronics